prcsmae/prcsmae/README.md

 Hi!
 I'm Precious, a BSCS Student in UP Mindanao, a member of SPARCS, and a co-lead for AWS Learning Club - UP Mindanao Security Department.
 I'm interested in Web Development, the Cloud, and Cybersecurity.

-* 🧠  I'm learning Django and SASS
+* 🧠  I'm learning Django

 ### Skills